juaneacha/datakit-smallholder-farmers-fall-2025/Challenge 1 _Weather Patterns/allisonsibrian/README.md

 - To improve on this pest and disease alert system, this model can be refined to use weekly aggregations and intake more data if there are no computational constraints for analysis.

 ### Strong Predictive Success for 'Pests & Disease' and 'Market' Topics
-The model for "Pests & Disease" questions achieved a positive R^2 score (0.18) and a "Strong" performance rating, meaning that the test RMSE was lower than the standard deviation of the test set
+The model for "Pests & Disease" questions achieved a positive R^2 score (0.18), meaning weather patterns explain 18% of the variance in 'P & D' questions.

+- The model achieved a "Strong" performance rating for 'Pest & Disease' and 'Market' topics, meaning that the prediction error (RMSE) was lower than the standard deviation of the test set.
-'Pest & Disease' RMSE: 18.90
+- 'Pest & Disease' RMSE: 18.90
-'Market' RMSE: 22.31
+- 'Market' RMSE: 22.31

 **Implications for Producers Direct:**
-- There is a strong confidence in using the model for predicting these topics, and this model can be used to further refine this model by incorporating weekly aggregation and regional data, which can eventually be used for future automated systems.
+- There is a strong confidence in using the model as a baseline for predicting these topics.
+This model can be built upon and refined by incorporating weekly aggregation and regional data, which can eventually be used for future alert automated systems.
--  Livestock and Crop questions showed higher variance, suggesting they are driven by non-weather factors.
+- Livestock and Crop questions showed higher variance; the weather model struggled to capture these fluctuations.
+Further investigations should be pursued to understand if these topics are driven by other factors (i.e, economic).

 ## Visualizations